open-edge-insights/eii-tools/FpsCalculator/README.md

     Currently supported streams for OPCUA:
     1. stream1_results

-2. Set the required output stream in config.json file.
-For multicam, option is over-ridden with required streams by default and need not be set manually.
+2. Set the required output stream/streams in config.json file.

 3. Run the Makefile to start the FPS Calculator using this command